 The qualified nature of the plans also protects them in bankruptcy actions.
 There are some limits to this protection, but in most cases the assets in the plan are protected from creditors in a bankruptcy.
 The overwhelming majority of plan originators and participants are not involved in the plans for purely asset protection strategies.
 Instead, they are involved for the other tax, economic, and savings benefits.
 Thus, they offer excellent asset protection, though they are not designed with that as a primary purpose.

 #2 – Fringe Benefit or Non-qualified Plans

-Retirement and wealth accumulation plans that are not considered qualified by the IRS can still be quite attractive for tax savings while accumulating wealth for retirement.
+Retirement and asset accumulation plans that are not considered qualified by the IRS can still be quite attractive for tax savings while accumulating assets for retirement.
 They can be used in addition to qualified plans to create multi-level retirement or benefit plans for employees.
 Properly structured, these non-qualified plans can also be excellent asset protection strategies.

 #3 – Captive Insurance Companies

 Many of the largest corporations in the country use CICs, Captive Insurance Companies, for multiple economically advantageous reasons.
 Small businesses can also create their own licensed insurance companies.
 These company-owned insurance companies are used to insure against business risks of all types, including: